-- Ongoing General Minor editorial changes are ongoing and do not affect the intended rules of competition.
-These changes clarify, simplify, and assist with comprehension of the SSM, and also correct grammatical and other minor errors.
-March 2024 11.4.5 A number of clarifications have been made to the Patient Tow - March 2024 11.4.5 A number of clarifications have been made to the Patient Tow with Fins event to ensure consistency with the ILS rules for similar tow events. - March 2024 11.4.6 Two clarifications have been made to the 4x25m Brick Carry Event have been made to ensure consistency with the ILS rules for a similar carry events. - March 2024 11.1 Manikin handler, where required for Pool Rescue towing events, have been added.
+Ongoing General - Minor editorial changes are ongoing and do not affect the intended rules of competition.
+These changes clarify, simplify, and assist with comprehension of the SSM, and also correct grammatical and other with Fins event to ensure consistency with the ILS rules for similar tow events.

+March 2024 11.4.5 - A number of clarifications have been made to the Patient Tow have been made to ensure consistency with the ILS rules for a similar carry events.

+March 2024 11.4.6 - Two clarifications have been made to the 4x25m Brick Carry Event have been added.

+March 2024 11.1 - Manikin handler, where required for Pool Rescue towing events,